WebAssembly/interface-types/proposals/interface-types/working-notes/choices/webidl.md

 ### Working with WebIDL

-While the Interface Types system is intended to support interoperability, it is import to clarify how this relates to WebIDL; especially since access to Web APIs is a major use case.
+While the Interface Types system is intended to support interoperability, it is important to clarify how this relates to WebIDL; especially since access to Web APIs is a major use case.

 There are two potential strategies for WebIDL: it would be possible to construct